cssr4africa/cssr4africa/unit_tests/speech_event_test/README.md

 This module provides unit tests for the `speechEvent` ROS node within the CSSR4Africa project (`cssr_system` package).
 Details about the main `speechEvent` ROS node are located in the `~/workspace/pepper_rob_ws/src/cssr_system/speech_event/README.md` file.
-The results are logged in the file `~/workspace/pepper_rob_ws/src/unit_tests/speech_event_test/data/speech_event_test_output.dat`.
+The test results are logged in the file `~/workspace/pepper_rob_ws/src/unit_tests/speech_event_test/data/speech_event_test_output.dat`.

-These tests check to ensure that `speechEvent` works as expected end-to-end, from when it receives a signal on the `\soundDetection\signal` ROS topic to when it publishes transcribed text on the `\speechEvent\text` ROS topic.
+These tests check to ensure that `speechEvent` works as expected end-to-end when the ROS action `\speechEvent\recognise_speech_event` triggers a transcription process to extract text from an audio signal published on the
+`\soundDetection\signal` ROS topic.
 They also check that the `\speechEvent\set_language` ROS service that sets the `speechEvent` transcription language at runtime works as expected.